Customer Security Awareness

 Secure Your Computer

-- Install appropriate anti-spyware and anti-virus protection software on your computer to help detect and remove known viruses and spyware that can steal personal information.
+- Install appropriate anti-spyware and anti-virus protection software on your computer.
+This software will detect and remove known viruses and spyware that can steal personal information.

 - Install a personal firewall to help prevent unauthorized access to your computer.